 Every day of his life had been determined and recorded in God’s book before he was born.
 Just as God foresaw every day of David's life before he was born, He also foresaw every day of our life in the beginning and based on what He foreknew about us, He predestined our future.

-predestined us before the foundation of the world in Ephesians 1:4-5, (“just as He chose us in Him before the foundation of the world, that we would be holy and blameless before Him.
-In love He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will”)?
+Paul said of God's foreknowledge, “- -He chose us in Him before the foundation of the world, that we would be holy and blameless before Him.
+In love He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will” (Ephesians 1:4-5)

 new creation work

 that directs our life story so that we can be created in the true image

 in that new creation.
 It included His creation work being